Arizona Small Claims Procedure (Justice of the Peace Court): An Overview

 How long does the defendant have to answer the small claims court complaint?

-In Arizona, the defendant may file a written answer within 20 days to avoid default.
+In Arizona, the defendant must file a written answer within 20 days to avoid default.

 Are attorneys allowed in small claims court in Arizona?